AI meets Domain Driven Design

 To do this, the data provided is broken down into chunks and stored in vector databases.
 The problem with this technique is the often poor quality of the answers.
 During the process of chunking and saving as a vector, the meaning is sometimes lost, which leads to poor quality answers to user questions.

-Our solution is to provide the AI system with knowledge about the domai in the form of knowledge maps.
+Our solution is to provide the AI system with knowledge about the domain in the form of knowledge maps.
 We create models that provide a RAG system with knowledge about a company and its specific dependencies and structures.
 Thanks to these knowledge maps, questions by the users can be directed to the existing knowledge database in a more targeted and successful manner in order to provide correct answers and thus increase added value.

 You might also be interested in